portals-project/portals/scripts/deployment/README.md

 ## Build the Docker Container
 The Dockerfile
-To build the container for the server (exchange test 1 for a more meaningful container tag):
+To build the Docker container for the server, use the following command (replace `test-server` with a more meaningful container tag):

-`docker build -f scripts/deployment/docker/Dockerfile-Server . -t test1`
+`docker build -f scripts/deployment/docker/Dockerfile-Server . -t test-server`

 To run the container:

-`docker run -dp 127.0.0.1:8080:8080 test1`
+`docker run -dp 127.0.0.1:8080:8080 test-server`

 ## Kubernetes